-The capital of Pakistan is Islamabad, which is a federal territory (the Islamabad Capital Territory) carved out of the province of Punjab.
-Karachi (the capital of Sindh) is the main financial, commercial and industrial centre in Pakistan.
+The capital of Pakistan is Islamabad, which is a federal territory (the Islamabad Capital Territory).
+Karachi is the main financial, commercial and industrial centre of Pakistan.
 Karachi is linked by air, rail and road networks to all major cities of Pakistan, and is also home to two of Pakistan's main seaports, the Port of Karachi and Port Qasim.
 Port Gwadar, the third of Pakistan's main seaports, is located in Balochistan.
-The other provincial capitals are Lahore (Punjab), Peshawar (KPK) and Quetta (Balochistan).
+The provincial capitals are Karachi (Sindh), Lahore (Punjab), Peshawar (KPK) and Quetta (Balochistan).

-The northern region of Pakistan is famous for its high mountain ranges, such as the Himalayas and the Karakoram.
+The northern region of Pakistan is famous for its high mountain ranges and glaciers, such as the Himalayas and the Karakoram.
 KPK comprises both hilly areas and fertile valleys.
 Most of Punjab and Sindh is a plain formed by the Indus River and its tributaries.
 The Indus Valley is known for its extensive network of canals and rich agricultural land.
 Balochistan, in the southwest, is mainly an arid plateau rich in mineral deposits.